German activists sold a far-right party millions of fake election fliers. A court battle could be next.

 Ahead of the election race that came toward the end of Chancellor Angela Merkel’s 16 years in power, all political factions in Germany had ruled out forming a coalition with the AfD.

-The party stormed into parliament, or the Bundestag, four years ago with its hard line anti-immigrant stance.
-It whipped up nationalist support during the migrant surge when Merkel opened the doors to more than 1 million refugees, mainly Syrians, Iraqis and Afghans in a landmark decision.
+The party stormed into parliament, or the Bundestag, four years ago with its hard-line anti-immigrant stance.
+It whipped up nationalist support during the migrant surge when Merkel opened the doors to more than 1 million refugees, mainly Syrians, Iraqis and Afghans, in a landmark decision.
 Now, the party also promises to fight covid-19 rules.

 A spokesperson for the AfD told Germany’s dpa news agency that the extent of losses was not yet clear.
-The party has mentioned at least one million fliers did not make it to any households.
-It remained unclear if the two sides had signed a contract or if any money exchanged hands.
+The party has mentioned at least 1 million fliers did not make it to any household.
+It remained unclear whether the two sides had signed a contract or whether any hands exchanged money.

 An AfD spokesman confirmed it would file a criminal complaint over the flier prank.
-“In fact, there can be no talk of an ‘art action’,” he told The Washington Post.
+“In fact, there can be no talk of an ‘art action,’ ” he told The Washington Post.

 Meanwhile, in under 24 hours, the activists have raised funds they say will also help recycle the fliers they collected.
 Fans who donate can get lighters and T-shirts emblazoned with the logo of the company that doesn’t exist — “Flyerservice Hahn” — which also purported on its website to have started as a family business.